 By our fourth session, Susanne, Eleanor, Jim and I had started to find interesting ways to interact with each other and the soundscape.
-Here is a clip of three sections of Big Stride which we played most recently.
+Here is a clip of three sections of Big Stride which we played in 2015.
 In the first example, there is a wonderful swirling blend of harmonics out of which each voice emerges.
 All four of us were playing, and we all emerge at certain points in an identifiable way and then return to the larger sound.
 In the second example, we build to a swell of dissonance that eventually tapers down to a whimper, and then the main theme enters.
 This is a wonderful example of dynamics and transitions on the fly.
 The third example, contains what I call a “trade-off” where one player drops several notes that are then picked up by another and then the third player.
 It happens rather quickly, so you might need to listen several times to catch it, it is well worth it – so delightful!
 I am lucky to have this crew

 The idea of “nested soundscapes” feels like a deep reaching into the realm of “all of the waveforms”.
 Then the question is one of how do we “faithfully” transmit them?
 What sorts of preparation, sonic information and feedback loops do we need to do our faithful best in transmitting?
 With so much randomness, how can we engage with the cycle of entrainment and entropy to play with them, give them shape and bounce, add and subtract, express potentials?